mukeshmk/chat-app/README.md

 ## Build:

-This is a single stand along with react-node.js application where both the front end and back end code are in the same repository instead of having them separately.
+This is a stand alone application build with react and node.js.
+Here, both the front end and back end code are in the same repository instead of being seperate.

     To run:
     - clone the repo using this link: https://github.com/mukeshmk/chat-app.git.